-Philodendron Dark Lord is a must-have Philodendron variety if you are a fan of big-leaf plants.
-It is an expensive plant because it has only gained popularity over the last few years.
+Philodendron Dark Lord of the Araceae family is a must-have Philodendron variety if you are a fan of big-leaf plants.
+It is an expensive philodendron genus plant because it has only gained popularity over the last few years.
 What’s more, Dark Lord is easy to grow indoors or out so this variety is perfect for anyone looking to add dramatic impact to their garden.

 Continue reading to discover all the crucial details you need to know about in order to take care of Dark Lord Philodendron the right way.